jasielmacedo/steam-microtransaction-api/README.md

 To save time and money, I decided to create one unique code to help game developers to implement microtransactions quickly.

+With this repository you can use Heroku to deploy your own api without problem.
+See [Heroku git deploy](https://devcenter.heroku.com/articles/git)

 ## How to start the API?

 This is a Typescript (Nodejs v12+) Based API and you can use services like heroku, digital ocean to publish this API.